Hawker Sea Fury: Export market

 Hawker Aircraft was keen to market the Sea Fury to foreign operators, and conducted an intense sales drive for its export version of the aircraft, designated Sea Fury F.50.
 On 21 October 1946, the Royal Netherlands Navy placed an order for ten F.50 aircraft, which were basically identical to the FAA's Sea Fury Mk X aircraft, to equip the aircraft carrier HNLMS Karel Doorman (ex-HMS Nairana).
-The Dutch also ordered twelve of the later Fury FB.50s in 1948 and these were delivered in 1950.
+The Dutch also ordered 12 of the later Fury FB.50s in 1948, and these were delivered in 1950.
 They were used on the aircraft carrier (ex-).
-A manufacturing licence was also acquired for the production of twenty-five Sea Fury FB.51s by Fokker Aircraft in the Netherlands, which were delivered from 1951 onwards.
+A manufacturing licence was also acquired for the production of 25 Sea Fury FB.51s by Fokker Aircraft in the Netherlands, which were delivered from 1951 onwards.

-Sea Fury FB.11 Miss Merced modified for unlimited racing.
-It had previously served in the Royal Canadian Navy.
+Sea Fury FB.11 Miss Merced modified for unlimited racing: It had previously served in the Royal Canadian Navy.

-The Sea Fury became an export success, being purchased both to operate on aircraft carriers and for purely land-based roles by several nations, including Australia, West Germany, Iraq, Egypt, Burma, Pakistan and Cuba.
+The Sea Fury became an export success, being purchased both to operate on aircraft carriers and for purely land-based roles by several nations, including Australia, West Germany, Iraq, Egypt, Burma, Pakistan, and Cuba.
 Several of the nations that did not have aircraft carriers often had the tail hooks and catapult hooks removed from their aircraft.

-A final variant, the Sea Fury T.20S was developed by Hawker for West Germany as target tow aircraft; these remained in service into the 1970s.
+A final variant, the Sea Fury T.20S, was developed by Hawker for West Germany as target-tow aircraft; these remained in service into the 1970s.
 Upon the type's withdrawal from military service, many Sea Furies were sold to private individuals, often as racing aircraft due to their high speed.
 The final production figures for all marks reached around 860 aircraft.

-Finnish Air Force planned in 1952 to purchase 25 Sea Furies to replace the aging and worn WW2-vintage Messerschmitt Bf 109G equipment.
+The Finnish Air Force planned in 1952 to purchase 25 Sea Furies to replace its aging and worn WWII-vintage Messerschmitt Bf 109G equipment.
 Sea Fury had a sturdy landing gear and was well suited for the rough field conditions in Finland.
-In late 1952 it turned out UK was willing to sell turbojet-equipped De Havilland Vampire fighters instead, and the Finnish Air Force purchased the Vampires instead.
-They arrived in Pori 1953.
+In late 1952, the UK turned out to be willing to sell turbojet-equipped De Havilland Vampire fighters, instead, so the Finnish Air Force purchased the Vampires; they arrived in Pori in 1953.